Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate: Conclusion

 \section{Conclusion}

-The Zero-Inflated Poisson-Gamma based Simultaneous Knockoff (ZIPG-SK) for Multi-source Count Data is a versatile framework designed for testing null hypotheses concerning conditional associations between candidate count features and outcomes.
-This paper focuses on the variable selection problem for multi-source count data using the knockoff framework.
-In this study, we introduce the Gaussian copula and ZIPG distribution to model and synthesize the count data, incorporating covariate information.
-The calculations of statistics and FDR control are then performed using the general knockoff method to address the variable selection problem in multi-source datasets.
-Simulation results and real data analysis demonstrate the superior performance of our proposed method compared to the Simultaneous Knockoff method in processing count data.
+The ZIPG-SK framework represents a versatile and rigorous solution for variable selection in multi-source count data.
+Our core contribution lies in utilizing the Gaussian copula and ZIPG distribution to accurately model and synthesize complex count features while effectively incorporating covariate information within the multi-source knockoff framework.
+By leveraging the general knockoff method for statistical calculation and FDR control, the ZIPG-SK approach successfully addresses the conditional association testing problem across heterogeneous datasets.
+Simulation results and real-data applications on gut microbiome and single-cell RNA-seq data consistently demonstrate the superior performance of our proposed method in controlling the FDR and improving power compared to existing Simultaneous Knockoff methods designed for count data.
+In the real-data context, ZIPG-SK successfully identified a concise and biologically relevant set of core features, validating its efficacy in capturing robust signals from diverse sources.

-Furthermore, count data encompasses a wide range of application scenarios beyond the examples discussed in this paper.
-It includes diverse data types such as gut microbiome data from different regions and common single-cell sequencing data.
-For instance, \cite{yu2020surveying} investigated brain tumor heterogeneity through multi-sector single-cell RNA sequencing, characterizing and constructing chemokine profiles between different tumor and non-tumor cells.